Atheism: Secular ethics

-Divine command
+Joseph Baker and Buster Smith assert that one of the common themes of atheism is that most atheists "typically construe atheism as more moral than religion".
+One of the most common criticisms of atheism has been to the contrary: that denying the existence of a god either leads to moral relativism and leaves one with no moral or ethical foundation, or renders life meaningless and miserable.
+Blaise Pascal argued this view in his Pensées.
+There is also a position claiming that atheists are quick to believe in God in times of crisis, that atheists make deathbed conversions, or that "there are no atheists in foxholes".
+There have, however, been examples to the contrary, among them examples of literal "atheists in foxholes".
+There exist normative ethical systems that do not require principles and rules to be given by a deity.

 According to Plato's Euthyphro dilemma, the role of the gods in determining right from wrong is either unnecessary or arbitrary.
 The argument that morality must be derived from God, and cannot exist without a wise creator, has been a persistent feature of political if not so much philosophical debate.
 Moral precepts such as "murder is wrong" are seen as divine laws, requiring a divine lawmaker and judge.
 However, many atheists argue that treating morality legalistically involves a false analogy, and that morality does not depend on a lawmaker in the same way that laws do.

-Friedrich Nietzsche believed in a morality independent of theistic belief, and stated that morality based upon God "has truth only if God is truth—it stands or falls with faith in God".

-There exist normative ethical systems that do not require principles and rules to be given by a deity.
-Some include virtue ethics, social contract, Kantian ethics, utilitarianism, and Objectivism.
-Sam Harris has proposed that moral prescription (ethical rule making) is not just an issue to be explored by philosophy, but that we can meaningfully practice a science of morality.
-Any such scientific system must, nevertheless, respond to the criticism embodied in the naturalistic fallacy.